Master Ma: Season 2

 Season 2 revolves around a rivalry between Ma Yongzhen and Bai Laili.
 Bai Laili resorts to various cunning means in his attempt to destroy Ma Yongzhen and the Zhendong Gang.
-First, he sends his men to infiltrate the Zhendong Gang and steal a shipment of foreign goods stored in their warehouses.
-Next, he orders his henchman Tang Biao to assassinate the French consul and frame Ma Yongzhen for the murder.
-Eventually, with the help of Duan Lengcui's father, who turns out to be Marshal Duan, Ma Yongzhen succeeds in clearing his name and solving the problems.
-With Marshal Duan to back him up, Ma Yongzhen manages to keep Bai Laili and the White Gang at bay for some time.
+First, he sends his men to infiltrate the Zhendong Gang and steal a shipment of foreign goods from their warehouses.
+Next, he orders his henchman, Tang Biao, to assassinate the French consul and frame Ma Yongzhen for the murder.
+Eventually, Duan Lengcui's father, who turns out to be Marshal Duan, helps Ma Yongzhen clear his name and resolve the crisis.
+With Marshal Duan's support, Ma Yongzhen manages to thwart the White Gang's schemes.

 At the same time, Ma Yongzhen's feelings for Liu Juchi gradually diminish as he becomes more romantically attracted to Duan Lengcui and they are eventually engaged.
 Marshal Duan and the Japanese consul convince Ma Yongzhen to support them in opening a hospital to provide medical services for the poor in Shanghai and improve Sino-Japanese ties.
 However, Ma Yongzhen and his friends later discover that Marshal Duan is secretly collaborating with the Japanese to develop biological weapons in the hospital.
 In return, the Japanese will aid the marshal in defeating the Kuomintang government.
-At the same time, Ma Yongzhen encounters Kimura, a hostile Japanese karateka on Bai Laili's side who constantly makes trouble for him.
+At the same time, Ma Yongzhen encounters Kimura, a hostile Japanese karateka working for Bai Laili.